ZhgChg.Li

 # ========== Cache Setting Steps ==========

-# Self-hosted can write Cache & Restore strategies using shell scripts or use other tools for assistance
+# Self-hosted can implement own cache & restore strategy via shell scripts or other tools

 # Bundle Cache (Gemfile)

-# Corresponds to the installation path specified in Makefile under ./vendor
+# Corresponds to Makefile specifying Bundle install path ./vendor

 - name: Cache Bundle